Productive on the Outside, Drained on the Inside — The Hidden Pressure Pattern

 About the Author

-Jing F. is the founder of JING Balance, a studio exploring emotional wellbeing through a systems-based energy perspective.
+Jing F. is the founder of JING Balance, a wearable energy jewelry studio inspired by Chinese Five-Element philosophy and modern emotional life.